wormholer/KAP-manual/en/install/quick_install_CDH.en.md

 To obtain KAP package, please refer to [KAP release notes](../release/README.md).
 There may have some minor differences between KAP and KAP plus.

-Copy KAP binary package into the server mentioned above, and decompress to /usr/local
+Copy KAP binary package into the server mentioned above, and unpack to /usr/local

 ```shell
 cd /usr/local